klevan/klevan.github.io/cv/index.md

 Principal scientist heading the Insect Ecology sampling program for an NSF-funded national observatory.

-* Developed pipelines and scripts to deliver quality data products on a public data portal; algorithms performed numerous QA/QC checks and modifications on raw data
+* Develops pipelines and scripts to deliver quality data products on a public data portal; algorithms performed numerous QA/QC checks and modifications on raw data
-* Co-managed a large (~100 full-time, ~200 seasonal) team of technicians implementing collection protocols in the continental US, Alaska, Hawaii and Puerto Rico
+* Co-manages a large (~100 full-time, ~200 seasonal) team of technicians implementing collection protocols in the continental US, Alaska, Hawaii and Puerto Rico
-* Created training materials
+* Creates training materials

 ## Technical Experience

 Programming Platforms and Languages

-:   **R:** Six years experience programming in R. Projects have included the development of internally-facing R packages, coding scripts to scrape websites and access large data repositories,
+:   **R:** Seven years experience programming in R. Projects have included the development of internally-facing R packages, coding scripts to scrape websites and access large data repositories,

 :   **GitHub:** Collaborative work on algorithm development within a 24 person team; resulting code capable of ingesting data from many sources (e.g., field collected data, laboratory analyses), performing quality checks to process/flag errors and outputing